 So, have you made up your mind and want to get started with affiliate marketing?
 The first thing you’ll have to do is pick the right niche (or the category) of products you’ll be promoting.

-Just having one isn't enough.
-You want to make sure there's money in it or it will only be a waste of time and efforts.
+Just having one isn’t enough.
+You want to make sure there’s money in it, or it will only waste time and effort.
 Using this simple 5-step process, the task of finding one will be a breeze.

 The 5-Step Process

 Alright, so now that you’re ready to get started, let’s begin.

 These beginner-friendly steps will make it look easy; however, ensure you take action on each step.
 Taking on one step at a time is the recommended approach.

 #1 Finding Your Interests